- Download our Moving to Madrid Guide (PDF)

 Madrid sits in the heart of Spain, a jewel in the crown of the Iberian Peninsula.
-Emerging from history as Spain’s industrial hub while also home to the royal residence, Madrid is a thriving modern metropolis retaining its rich tapestry of burgeoning culture and classical grandeur.
-Refined museums and galleries are complemented by characterful cafes, Michelin-starred restaurants and a vibrant nightlife.
-The capital might be expensive to live in but, as many expats report, it’s certainly worth it.
+Emerging from history as Spain’s industrial hub while also home to the royal residence, Madrid is a thriving modern metropolis, retaining its rich tapestry of burgeoning culture and classical grandeur.
+Refined museums and galleries are complemented by characterful cafés, Michelin-star restaurants and a vibrant nightlife.
+The capital might be expensive to live in, but as many expats report, it’s certainly worth it.
 As with any city, expat life in Madrid has its advantages and disadvantages.

-Below we list some of our pros and cons of moving to the Spanish capital.
+Below, we list some of the pros and cons of moving to the Spanish capital.

 Accommodation in Madrid